mongoid/mongoid-history/README.md

 Upgrading to mongoid-history-0.2.0
 ----------------------------------

-If you are upgrade from 0.1.x to version 0.2.x, you need to run the following code **before** you update your tracker data.
+If you are upgrade from 0.1.x to version 0.2.x, you need to run the following code **before** you start to use the 0.2.x.
 This is due to changes in `Mongoid::History::Tracker`'s `association_chain` field.

 ```
 Mongoid::History.tracker_class.all.each do |tracker|